msr8/trollware/readme.md

 ## epic-rr.py
 <br>

-**Required Modules:** None
+**Required Modules:** None (Doesn't even require python once executed)

 <br>

-**What does it do:** The execution is a lil bit complicated but the end result is basically that when you execute it on a device once, the user will always be rickrolled when they boot up the computer.
-They will also be rickrolled every hour their device stays on
+**What does it do:** The execution is a lil bit complicated but the end result is basically that when you execute it on a device once, the user will always be rickrolled when they boot up the computer

 <br>